zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - What does you in is not failure to apply some high-level, intricate, complicated technique.
 It’s overlooking the basics.
 Not keeping your eye on the ball.

+##### John F. Kennedy

+- The great enemy of truth is very often not the lie—deliberate, contrived and dishonest—but the myth—persistent, persuasive and unrealistic.
+Too often we hold fast to the cliches of our forebears.
+We subject all facts to a prefabricated set of interpretations.
+We enjoy the comfort of opinion without the discomfort of thought.

 ##### Kevin Simler & Robin Hanson (The Elephant in the Brain)